 There has been a proliferation of International Schools in recent years.
 The international sector has expanded significantly in China, India and the Middle East, but it is a truly global phenomenon.
-Subsequently, opportunities for teachers and administrators now abound in the sector with thousands leaving their countries of origin every year to take up jobs in international schools.
+Subsequently, opportunities for teachers and administrators now abound in the sector, with thousands leaving their countries of origin every year to take up jobs in international schools.

 I’ve worked in the international sector for over a decade and have no regrets about making a move overseas.
 That is not to say that life in the industry doesn’t come without challenges, and international education is not for everyone.
 One must think long and hard about leaving one’s own country to venture into the unknown and living in a foreign land.

 Once you have decided to make a move, numerous recruitment agencies can help you find a job.
 I have reviewed many of these on this website and YouTube.
 Whether you use a recruitment agency or apply directly to a school, be sure to do your due diligence.
 The quality and standard of international schools vary considerably within almost every country on the planet.
-Some are well-established, well run, serve their local communities positively (sometimes beyond their own student body) and make positive contributions to their host country.
-Others are fly by night organisations, run by charlatans, and seeking to make a quick buck.
+Some are well-established, well-run, serve their local communities positively (sometimes beyond their own student body), and contribute to their host country.
+Others are fly by night organisations run by charlatans and seeking to make a quick buck.
 Choosing the right school is an essential part of the process and will have a long-lasting effect on your international experience.
 If the opportunity arises, you should take the chance to visit the school before signing a contract, but this is not always possible and can be costly.
-Instead make sure you read as much of their documentation as they are willing to share, check their presence on social media, read any reviews you can find, and use a search engine to find out as much about the school as you possibly can.
+Instead, make sure you read as much of their documentation as they are willing to share, check their presence on social media, read any reviews you can find, and use a search engine to find out as much about the school as you possibly can.
 I hesitate to recommend ISR (International Schools Review) as most of their reviews are written by disgruntled teachers with an axe to grind.
 Finally, it’s worth watching for what schools repeatedly advertised for teachers.
 If a school is recruiting vast numbers of teachers every year, they are either expanding rapidly or have significant issues with staff retention.

 Think carefully about the type of school you wish to work for, as some international boarding schools can be quite remote.
 In these schools, the chances are you might end up living on campus.
 Campus life can be tremendous, and there is usually a strong sense of community.
-You would be living in a bubble though, and there is little “escape” from work.
+You would be living in a bubble, though, and there is little “escape” from work.
 Should you choose to work in a big city, you’ll probably end up living in an apartment, and if it’s a metropolis, then you’ll be surrounded by concrete and little open space for children to play.
 It’s essential to choose a school where you’ll get some work/life balance.
-Of course, you are going to have to work hard, but you will also want a release from the pressures of work.
-We are all looking for different things, so search out something that best fits you, and your career.
+Of course, you will have to work hard, but you will also want a release from the pressures of work.
+We are all looking for different things, so search out something that best fits you and your career.

 I’ve experienced the rich tapestry of life in the international sector.
 I’ve lived on a boarding school campus in Blantyre, Malawi, in college accommodation in Francistown, Botswana, a private house in Livingstone, Zambia, a privately rented apartment in Paris, France (renting in Paris or a similar city eats into the budget), and a school provided apartments in Port Harcourt, Nigeria and Shanghai, China.
 I’ve worked with the English National Curriculum, American Standards-based education, the Chinese National Curriculum, and other local curriculum models.
 I have grown and developed as a person, a teacher and a leader in the international sector.
 I wouldn’t hesitate to recommend the sector to anyone who asks.
 But I recognise it isn’t for everyone!